 This realization in relations to the question: "What would I do differently?" or to rephrase the question "How will I rediscover my sense of self" is going to change my life.

 Here's what I'm going to do: I'm going to go out and engage with this wild, magnificent world we live in.
-I'm not going to be afraid anymore, because I'm literally not going to be afraid anymore.
-The "scared of the world" persona isn't who I am anymore.
-Who knows I might even jump out of a plane.

 Please read this book.
 It's for everyone.
 Anyone who has been diagnosed with a chronic illness, anyone who loves someone with a chronic illness, anyone who experienced childhood trauma, anyone with anxiety or depression, anyone who wants to feel better, anyone who wants to be inspired.